 Yes and No. If you enter these data into HiT on your "HiT Score Day" any data you enter for these parameters are evaluated and used to influence your HiT Score.
 If don't enter any data in these health parameters they will have no affect on your HiT Score.
 Again, the more data you provide in HiT the more accurate your score.

 Warning!!
 It isn't easy to HiT 25.
 Don't be discouraged if you don't HiT 25 on your first "HiT Score Day".
 Strive to get a score of 18 or higher.
 A score above 18 means you are making healthy choices and improving your chances for healthy longevity.
-As you learn more from your "HiT Score Day" experience and live the challenge by making healthy your lifestyle, you'll be armed with the know-how you need to HiT 25 and get the prize.
+As you learn more from your "HiT Score Day" experience and live the challenge by making healthy your lifestyle, you'll be armed with the know-how you need to HiT 25.